 So what is speaker burn-in?

 Speaker burn-in refers to the act of moving and stretching out new speaker driver material until the stiffness is reduced.
-Burned-in speakers perform better than non-burned in speakers similarly to how our bodies perform better when warmed up.
+Burned-in speakers perform better than non-burned-in speakers, similar to how our bodies perform better when warmed up.

 To get into the finer details of speaker burn-in, let’s have a look at a simplified cross-sectional diagram of a moving-coil electrodynamic speaker driver: